ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservices.md

 {:note: .note}
 {:important: .important}

-# Ordering, viewing, and removing services for vCenter Server instances
+# Ordering, viewing, and removing services for vCenter Server with NSX-V instances
 {: #vc_addingremovingservices}

 You can order services for your VMware vCenter Server instances, such as a disaster recovery solution.
 When you no longer need these services, you can remove them from your instances.

+Add-on services are not supported for vCenter Server with NSX-T instances.
+{:important}

 ## Available services for vCenter Server instances
 {: #vc_addingremovingservices-available-services}